Culture-Led English Learning

 Lost Lego at Sea Facebook Page

-2. Artists Often Have Empathy
+Artists Have Empathy

 This is something you need from any kind of coach.
 Language learning has ups and downs, and frustrations.